home-assistant/hassio-build/install/README.md

 # Install HassIO

-That is only if you want run HassIO on a generic system without our yocto images.
+That is only if you want run HassIO on a generic system without our hardware images.

 ## Requrements